-Ron and Diane officially established Silverado Vineyards in 1981, four years after the first acreage was purchased near the small town of Yountville, California.
-Throughout the 30-plus years they have operated the vineyard, the couple has championed environmental efforts in winemaking, helping restore local creek beds and riverbanks and adopting solar power and hybrid engine technology.
+After Ron left The Walt Disney Company in 1984, he and Diane settled in Napa Valley, which became their permanent home.
+Ron, Diane, and Diane’s mother, Lillian, established Silverado Vineyards in 1981, four years after they purchased the property near the small town of Yountville, California.
+Throughout its thirty-plus years of operation, the couple championed environmental efforts in wine making, including helping to restore local creek beds and riverbanks and adopting solar power and hybrid-engine technology in the wine industry.

 Ron supported Diane’s pursuit of active advocacy in documenting the life and accomplishments of her father.
 In 2001, the Walt Disney Family Foundation released Walt: The Man Behind the Myth, a documentary film about Walt Disney’s life, featuring interviews with his colleagues, peers, and family—including Ron.

 This led to a more ambitious project, which was the founding of The Walt Disney Family Museum in the Presidio in San Francisco.
 After Diane participated in the establishment of The Walt Disney Concert Hall in Los Angeles, everyone realized that she, like her father, was capable of tackling monumental and visionary projects.
 With Ron’s support, she embarked on a project to create a state-of-the-art museum in San Francisco’s historic Presidio to preserve the legacy of her father and inspire people with Walt’s story.
 The museum opened in 2009.